laguna03/holbertonschool-shell/basics/README.md

-8-script gives command to delete a file from directory (rm /tmp/my_first_directory/betty) 9-script command to delete a directory within a directory 10-Script command to go back from one directory to previous one (cd -) 11-script for command to see files even hidden ones ()
+8-script gives command to delete a file from directory (rm /tmp/my_first_directory/betty) 9-script command to delete a directory within a directory 10-Script command to go back from one directory to previous one (cd -) 11-script for command to see files even hidden ones (ls -la . .. /boot)